u23608821/COS221_Assignment_5/API_Documentation.md

 | `salary`       | The admin's salary (number, max 2 decimals, if admin)   | No       |

 > **Note:**
-> - Only the fields provided in the request will be updated.
+> Only the fields provided in the request will be updated.
-> - If `user_type` is changed, the user will be removed from their old type table and added to the new one.
+> If `user_type` is changed, the user will be removed from their old type table and added to the new one.
-> - If the user is an admin and `position` or `salary` is provided, those fields will be updated in the `Admin_staff` table.
+> If the user is an admin and `position` or `salary` is provided, those fields will be updated in the `Admin_staff` table.
-> - If no updatable fields are provided, the request will fail validation.
+> If no updatable fields are provided, the request will fail validation.
+> The `email` field must be unique across all users.
+If the email already exists for another user, the request will fail.

 #### Example Request